 Why choose Drama?

-Drama and the Welsh board specification allows students to develop their creativity, personal growth, self-confidence, communication and analytical skills through acquisition of knowledge, and the exercise of the imagination.
-Students have the opportunity to attend professional performances developing their skills as informed and thoughtful audience members.
+Drama and the Welsh board specification allows students to develop their creativity, personal growth, self-confidence, communication and analytical skills through acquisition of knowledge and the exercising of the imagination.
+S tudents have the opportunity to attend professional performances, thus developing their skills as informed and thoughtful audience members.

-In Drama students often work in group settings developing vital interpersonal skills that will benefit them in whatever career or programme of study they choose to follow.
+In Drama students mostly work in group settings, developing vital interpersonal skills that will benefit them in whatever career or programme of study they choose to follow.